gamkedo-la/solo-practice-sandbox-js_only/jordan-johnson/code-first-game/project/readme.md

 - moved to the left side of the screen resized the box 10, 100 for width and height
 - put the move code into a function call move Everything
 - use a anonymous function to call both draw everything and move everything.

+### Ball Bouncing
+- got the ball bouncing from one end of the screen to next